 Instead of flipping between their work email and relevant news sites, Slack users now have all of this information in one place.

-What it means for marketers: It’s no longer enough to have a great destination (like a landing page or blog) where users can access your content.
+What it means for marketers: It’s no longer enough to have a great landing page or blog, where users can access your content.
 Brands will have to start bringing the content to their audiences.
 A good place to start is with these messaging apps, which are already being used by over 1 billion people.

-Gone are the days when consumers have to go into a store to get personalized makeup tips and product recommendations.
-With Sephora’s new chatbot on Kik, users can ask for beauty advice and take a short quiz about their preferences in exchange for customized product suggestions and reviews.
+Consumers have to go into a store to get personalized makeup tips and product recommendations.
+With Sephora’s engaging chatbot on Kik, users can ask for beauty advice and take a short quiz about their preferences in exchange for customized product suggestions and reviews.
 As Adweek reported, the brand chose Kik because of its predominantly young audience: Roughly 70% of Kik users aged 12-24, and 40% of all US teens use the messaging app.

 As Forbes points out, if users want to purchase products, they can just click on the suggested item and be transported to Sephora’s mobile site, which opens directly in the app.

-What it means for marketers: This year, over 53% of Internet users are expected to make purchases online.
+What it means for marketers: Post-pandemic, customers prefer online shopping over actual store visits.
 If retail brands want to offer customized experiences for their buyers, they can’t just wait for people to come into the store and seek help.
 They’ll have to look into building an online service that offers personalized tips and product recommendations.

 Trying to finish your team meeting on Slack but can’t stop thinking about what you want to eat for lunch?
 Just order some Taco Bell directly on the platform!
 By chatting with the TacoBot, users can make a purchase, customize their order, check out, and receive order confirmations all without leaving Slack.